 Over the summer I bought a couple of boxes of canning jars with the intention of canning.
 Well that didn’t happen.
 So I opened a box, went inside and grabbed my acrylic craft paint, paintbrushes, and a dish of water and went to work.

-One layer of acrylic craft paint was enough for these, but you can add another if you like.
+One layer of acrylic craft paint on the OUTSIDE of the jar was enough for these, but you can add another if you like.

 Just be careful if you do, glass is picky about being painted and will peel if you don’t allow the first layer to dry completely.
 Anyway, one layer gives you a nice rustic look, which I prefer, and you don’t have to wait forever. ;)